ssbc/ssb-server/README.md

 # Scuttlebot

 Scuttlebot is a node.js app for decentralized social networking.
-It runs on user PCs (not remote hosts) and syncs over wifi and through user-hosted "pub" servers.
+It runs on user PCs (not remote hosts) and syncs over wifi and "pub" servers.

 Scuttlebot was created for